Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Acknowledgements

 \section{Acknowledgements}

-A.N.~Ormondroyd and W.J.~Handley were supported by the research environment and infrastructure of the Handley Lab at the University of Cambridge.
+ANO and WJH were supported by the research environment and infrastructure of the Handley Lab at the University of Cambridge.
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.
 WJH was supported by a Royal Society University Research Fellowship.
-The authors thank David Yallup and Toby Lovick for guidance with SMC-NBS.
+The authors thank Toby Lovick for useful correspondence regarding SMC-NBS.